 Erected 1975 by David.
 A. Avant, Jr. and George Davis Avant in cooperation with Department of State.
 (Marker Number F-244.)

 Location.
-30° Touch for map.
-Marker is at or near this postal address: U.S. 90, Quincy FL 32352, United States of America.
+30° 41.364′ N, 84° 43.373′ W. Marker is near Mt.
+Pleasant, Florida, in Gadsden County.
+Marker is on Memorial Blue Star Highway (U.S. 90) 0.2 miles east of Atwater Road, on the right when traveling west.
+Touch for map.
+Marker is at or near this postal address: US 90, Quincy FL 32352, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Camp Recovery Monument (approx. 4.4 miles away in Georgia); Camp Recovery (approx. 4˝ miles away in Georgia); Fort Scott (approx. 5.6 miles away in Georgia); Old Gretna School House (approx. 6.3 miles away); Ira Sanborn (approx. 6˝ miles away in Georgia); Apalachicola Arsenal (approx. 6.6 miles away); United States Arsenal (1832-1861) (approx. 6.7 miles away); a different marker also named Apalachicola Arsenal (approx. 7 miles away).

 More about this marker.
 Although reported to the Division of Historical Resources last year the marker is still not viewable to the general public.
 Some visitors have been granted access by the Avant family.

 Also see . . .
 History of house.
 (Submitted on December 7, 2014, by Mark Hilton of Montgomery, Alabama.)